tcse-iscas/cachecheck/README.md

 ```bash
 java -jar cachecheck/core/target/core-1.0-SNAPSHOT.jar $TraceDir $AppName [-d]
 ```
 `$TraceDir` is the directory that stores traces, i.e., `$SPARK_HOME/trace/`. `$AppName` is the name of the application, which is usually set in the application code.
 For SparkPi, its application name is `Spark Pi`. `-d` is an option to enable debug mode.
-In default, CacheCheck delete all trace files after detection.
+In default, CacheCheck deletes all trace files after detection.
 If you want keep them, add `-d` please.
 After the detection, a bug report, named `$AppName.report`, is generated  in `$SPARK_HOME/trace/`.

 ## **2. Code Structure**
-CacheCheck mainly has two modules, i.e., `core` and `tools`. `core` module realizes the algorithms and the approach introduced in our paper. `tools` module provides three tools, i.e., `ExampleRunner`, `CachecheckRunner`, and `Deduplicator` for easy and automatic detection.
+CacheCheck mainly has two modules, i.e., `core` and `tools`. `core` module implement the approach introduced in our paper. `tools` module provides three tools, i.e., `ExampleRunner`, `CachecheckRunner`, and `Deduplicator`, for easy and automatic bug detection.
 After [Build Cachecheck](#1-build-cachecheck), three runnable jars are generated under `cachecheck/tools/traget/`.
 They are `tools-examplerunner.jar`, `tools-cachecheckrunner.jar`, and `tools-deduplicator.jar`.
 #### 2.1 ExampleRunner
 ExampleRunner can automatically run Spark's build-in examples.
-It requires a configuration file, which is a xml file just like `example-list-all.xml` in `cachecheck/tools/resource`.
-In this file, you can denote which examples to run.
+It requires a configuration file, which is an xml file just like `example-list-all.xml` in `cachecheck/tools/resource`.
+In this file, you can specify which examples to run.
 The execution command is
 ```bash
 java -jar cachecheck/tools/target/tools-examplerunner.jar $ExampleList $SparkDir